280 Sheppard Ave E. Unit 102, Toronto, ON M2N 3B1 | 647-260-8387 | yonge.sheppard.vets@gmail.com

 By helping to identify and avoid ticks in our pets, we can also help keep ourselves healthy.

-1. Check your pet for ticks whenever they have been outside.
 Starting at your pet’s head run your fingers like a comb run your hands over your pets full body.
 You are feeling for lumps/skin tags.
 Another helpful way to pick up ticks that are still crawling around trying to find a place to feed is to run a lint roller over the entire surface of your dogs Ticks that have latched on to an animal will look like a black or grey skin tag.
 Tick hot spots include under your pet’s colour, groin area, under font legs, and around the ears.

-2. Remove any attached ticks within 24hrs of attachment.
-It typically takes 24-48hrs before a tick can successfully transmit disease to your pet.
+It typically takes 24 to 48hrs before a tick can successfully transmit disease to your pet.
 By identifying and removing ticks in a timely fashion you can prevent Lyme disease.

-3. Keep your pet on an approved parasiticide licenced for tick prevention whenever your pet could be exposed to ticks.
 The class of parasiticides known as Isooxazolines are safe and incredibly effective at killing ticks.
 Isooxazolines are included in products like Simparica, Bravecto and Nexgard.
 Any pet that goes outside should be on tick prevention.
 It is most important that pets be on tick prevention from March to November, and as temperatures rise and our winters get warmer consideration is given to year-round protection.
 Remember ticks look for a meal as soon as the temperature is above freezing.

-Bonus these medications are also excellent at controlling other yucky parasites like fleas and mange.
+Bonus, these medications are also excellent at controlling other yucky parasites like fleas and mange!

 Keeping your pet on tick prevention also helps kill ticks which means one less tick in the world that might transmit Lyme disease to you or your family.